Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Introduction

-Our solution for mixed-precision builds upon the well-known \textit{recursive subdivision strategy}~\cite{eliahu2015frpa, andersen2001recursive, bosilca2014power}, which enhances data locality and parallelism in Cholesky factorization.
+Symmetric linear systems are a critical performance bottleneck in large simulations, for example, computational fluid dynamics\cite{piscaglia2023gpu}, climate modeling\cite{alomairy2025sustainably}, and Gaussian process regression\cite{gardner2018gpytorch}.
+Direct solution methods of such symmetric linear systems involve calculating their Cholesky decomposition, which relies on triangular solve (TRSM) and symmetric rank-k update (SYRK).
+These systems have traditionally been solved in uniform high precision, creating a computational bottleneck on modern AI accelerators.
+While modern lower-precision Matrix Processing Units (MXUs), such as NVIDIA Tensor Cores and AMD Matrix Cores ~\cite{carrica2025accelerating}, deliver high throughput for low precision operations, Cholesky requires numerical stability to prevent divergence.
+Because scientific computing demands high-accuracy results, standard uniform-precision solvers cannot safely exploit these fast MXUs.
+Deploying these hardware capabilities in scientific computing therefore requires a mixed-precision approach where high accuracy and improved speed are combined.
+In this work, we demonstrate that integrating mixed-precision into the well-known multi-stage recursive subdivision algorithm enables leveraging the capabilities of MXUs and results in significant speed-ups while maintaining higher accuracy than low-precision solutions. \textit{Recursive subdivision}~\cite{eliahu2015frpa, andersen2001recursive, bosilca2014power} is a well-known strategy to enhance data locality and parallelism in Cholesky factorization through introducing matrix-multiplies.
 While prior recursive formulations typically apply only to the diagonal POTRF operation—leaving off-diagonal updates (TRSM and SYRK) in standard blocked form—we extend this into a fully \textit{nested recursive formulation}.
-In our approach, the decomposition tree recursively subdivides not only POTRF but also TRSM and SYRK, resulting in a structure that breaks the matrix at each level into two recursive POTRFs, one TRSM, and one SYRK, further increasing the granularity of GEMM operations ~\cite{carrica2025toward}.
+In our approach, the decomposition tree recursively subdivides not only POTRF but also TRSM and SYRK, further increasing the granularity of GEMM operations ~\cite{carrica2025toward}.
 We integrate this in a \textit{tree-structured mixed-precision hierarchy} that assigns low precision (FP16) to large off-diagonal blocks and progressively higher precision (FP32 or FP64) to recursively refined diagonal regions.
-This contrasts with most prior mixed-precision approaches, which either focus on iterative refinement~\cite{higham2022mixed,carson2018accelerating} or apply uniform low precision to predefined matrix partitions~\cite{ltaief2024toward,zhang2025leveraging}.
-To mitigate FP16’s limited dynamic range, we apply lightweight \textit{per-block quantization and dequantization}, preserving numerical stability with minimal overhead.
+This mixed-precision strategy aligns better with the recursive subdivision algorithm than prior mixed-precision approaches, which either focus on iterative refinement~\cite{higham2022mixed,carson2018accelerating} or apply uniform low precision to predefined matrix partitions~\cite{ltaief2024toward,zhang2025leveraging}.
 We focus in this work on diagonally dominant problems, for which this is a reasonable strategy.
 For non-diagonally dominant problems, other mixed-precision strategies need to be considered.
 The solver is implemented as a layered mixed-precision scheme in Julia.

 The main contribution of this work is the integration of a tree-based mixed-precision scheme into a multi-stage recursive subdivision strategy in a unified portable data structure, demonstrating significant speedups of mixed-precision approaches over high-precision vendor libraries on a single GPU, while maintaining higher accuracy than low precision.
 On NVIDIA H200 GPUs, our solver achieves a $5.32\times$ speedup over FP64 cuSOLVER, and a 5.07$\times$ speedup against cuSOLVER FP32, with $100\times$ better accuracy than pure FP16 and 88\% of Pure FP16's peak throughput.
 Similar trends are observed on AMD MI300X, showcasing the cross-platform scalability and practicality of our approach.